Learn more about Jira Cloud products, features, plans, and migration.

 The exception is portal-only customer accounts in Jira Service Management.
 If the portal-only customer data is different in the import and the destination site, then we use the destination version.

-How to generate a backup file
+Generate a backup file

 From another Jira Cloud site